Configure clustered external key servers in ONTAP

-Beginning in ONTAP 9.11.1, you can configure connectivity to clustered external key management servers on an SVM.
-With clustered key servers, you can designate primary and secondary key servers on a SVM.
-When registering keys, ONTAP will first attempt to access a primary key server before sequentially attempting to access secondary servers until the operation completes successfully, preventing duplication of keys.
+Beginning with ONTAP 9.11.1, you can configure connectivity to clustered external key management servers on an SVM.
+With clustered key servers, you can designate primary and secondary key servers on an SVM.
+When registering or retrieving keys, ONTAP first attempts to access the primary key server before sequentially attempting to access secondary servers until the operation completes successfully.

-External key servers can be used for NSE, NVE, NAE, and SED keys.
+You can use external key servers for NetApp Storage Encryption (NSE), NetApp Volume Encryption (NVE), and NetApp Aggregate Encryption (NAE) keys.
 An SVM can support up to four primary external KMIP servers.
 Each primary server can support up to three secondary key servers.

 -